mimoralea/king-pong/report.md

 The first layer of the network will have 80 by 80 by 4 to be able to get the input of 4 images 80 pixels wide by 80 pixel high.
 Then, we connect this layer with a convolutional layer that reduces the input further to 8 by 8 by 4, and create a densely connected layer of 1600 connections into 512, and finally we connect these to a readout network with 512 inputs and 3 outputs.

-This network cost function will be the square mean error and we will be training the network with an Adam Optimizer which is [known](http://arxiv.org/pdf/1206.5533.pdf) to be an algorithm that converges faster than the generic Gradient Descent.
+This network cost function will be the square mean error and we will be training the network with an Adam Optimizer which is known to be an algorithm that converges faster than the generic Gradient Descent.
+The reason, as explained on [this paper](http://arxiv.org/pdf/1206.5533.pdf), is the algorithm uses the momentum of the descent to speed up is course towards minima.
+Here is a gif from [Alec Radford](https://twitter.com/alecrad) that helps explain the main differences between Standard Gradient Descent and one with Momentum.

+![Gradient Descent Comparisson][gradient]

 For the Reinforcement Learning agent, we will implement a version of the Q Learning algortihm.
 That is at it's core, it is just the same we implemented in Project 4, but this time, the learning of the agent will have a period in which it only collects information.
 That is, the agent doesn't train in order to allow it to collect several samples.
 After approximatelly 50,000 steps, then we allow the agent to change the networks values.
+Here is a pseudo-code of this algorithm as represented on [this wonderful post](https://www.nervanasys.com/demystifying-deep-reinforcement-learning/?imm_mid=0e2d7e&cmp=em-data-na-na-newsltr_20160420) by [Tambet Matiisen](https://www.nervanasys.com/author/tambet/):

+![Deep Q Learning Algorithm][algo]

 Also, we will be using an initial epsilon value of 0.6 and decaying it to about 0.01 over the course of several steps.
 This will allow the agent to explore random moves every time we restart training and converge to an almost optimal policy in the end.
+There was no specific methodology on picking these values though some common sense and intuition that we need to make the agent take enough random actions to even get a chance of hitting the ball once.
+And as suggested on [this David Silver's lecture](http://videolectures.net/rldm2015_silver_reinforcement_learning/), we selected not to decay the epsilon to zero, but instead always keep some space for very small randomness.

 ### Benchmark